Live Fierce. Reduce Your Risk. by NYU Langone Health

 2024 Philadelphia STEM Goes Red

-Empowering Tomorrow’s Leaders: Bentley’s Angela Curry, Ellen Lewis and Gina Mazzulla Lead the 2024 Philadelphia STEM Goes Red Initiative The American Heart Association (AHA) proudly announces its STEM Goes Red … Read more
+Empowering Tomorrow’s Leaders: Bentley’s Angela Curry, Ellen Lewis and Gina Mazzulla Lead the 2024 Philadelphia STEM Goes Red Initiative The American Heart Association (AHA) proudly announces its STEM Goes Red event, scheduled for November 12, 2024, at the prestigious Perelman Center for Advanced Medicine, Penn Medicine.
+STEM Goes Red is a cornerstone program of the … Read more

 Lehigh Valley & Berks female changemakers lead effort to fight No. 1 killer

 The American Heart Association’s® Woman of Impact™ nominees champion heart health for Go Red for Women’s® fundraising and philanthropy initiative.
-March is women’s history month and what better way to … Read more
+March is women’s history month and what better way to celebrate than to have seven female leaders fighting for the health and well-being of their community.
+These changemakers are joining the American Heart Association to … Read more

 Bank of America Health Equity Initiative in Philadelphia Leverages the Voices of Community Members to Build More Resilient and Healthier Neighborhoods

-Philadelphia, PA, October, 17, 2023 – Today, the Philadelphia Collaboration for Equitable Health, a healthy equity initiative powered by Bank of America, in collaboration with the American Heart Association (The … Read more
+Philadelphia, PA, October, 17, 2023 – Today, the Philadelphia Collaboration for Equitable Health, a healthy equity initiative powered by Bank of America, in collaboration with the American Heart Association (The Association), the American Diabetes Association® (ADA), the American Cancer Society and the University of Michigan School of Public Health, held its first advocacy community forum … Read more

 Guest Blog -Why are women misrepresented in the medical field?